Considerations in Selection of Risk Management Solutions

 Whether for a department risk management need, or to manage enterprise and operational risk across the organization, risk management solutions are in demand.
 Recent RFP and inquiry trends that GRC 20/20 is involved with show a growing demand for integrated cross-department risk management solutions.
 There are several hundred solutions available in risk management with varying capabilities and approaches.
 Organizations need to clearly understand the breadth and depth of their requirements, map these into risk solutions capabilities, and understand that there is no one size fits all solution for risk management no matter what solution providers may say.
 It has become a complex segment of the GRC market to navigate, understand, and find the solution(s) that are the perfect fit for your organization.

-In this Research Briefing GRC 20/20 provides market definition, sizing, forecasting and a framework for organizations evaluating or considering risk management solutions.
+In this Research Briefing GRC 20/20 provides market definition and a framework for organizations evaluating or considering risk management solutions.